yeltsinvc/Sumo-Tutorial/README.md

 ```

 ### Step 3
-Now that we have nodes and edges, we can use a SUMO tool, NETCONVERT, which is used for combining nodes information and edges information, and generating network file where the vehicles can run along.
+Now that we have nodes and edges, we can use a SUMO tool, `NETCONVERT`, which is used for combining nodes information and edges information, and generating network file where the vehicles can run along.
 This file is ended by an extention *.net.xml.
-Use command lines in following steps to call NETCONVERT and create the network file :
+Use command lines in following steps to call `NETCONVERT` and create the network file :

 ### Step 4
 Open windows command-line interpreter (type CMD in windows research) and go to your folder repertory by the command line :